vinaysai99/World_gdp/README.md

    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving
-   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
+   - **Business Problem-Solving**: Develop and execute complex SQL queries to address key business challenges, such as:
-     - Revenue trends across branches and categories.
+     - Identifying countries with negative GDP growth.
-     - Identifying best-selling product categories.
+     - Listing countries with a population higher than the world average and their corresponding GDP stats.
-     - Sales performance by time, city, and payment method.
+     - Highlighting countries contributing over 3% to the world GDP.
-     - Analyzing peak sales periods and customer buying patterns.
+     - Finding countries with GDP above $3 trillion.
-     - Profit margin analysis by branch and category.
+     - Ranking countries based on population growth impact and GDP share.
-   - **Documentation**: Keep clear notes of each query's objective, approach, and results.
+   - **Documentation**: Maintain detailed notes for each query, outlining its goal, methodology, and the results obtained, ensuring clarity for future reference and collaboration.

 ### 10. Project Publishing and Documentation
    - **Documentation**: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.